Molly Holly: Sporadic appearances and Hall of Fame (2007–present)

-In December 2007, at the Raw 15th Anniversary, Holly returned during a backstage segment with William Regal, Mickie James and Hornswoggle.
+In December 2007, at the Raw 15th Anniversary, Holly returned during a backstage segment with William Regal, Mickie James, and Hornswoggle.

 On April 5, 2009, at WrestleMania XXV, Holly returned to compete on the 25-Diva Royal to crown Miss WrestleMania, which was won by Santina Marella.

 On January 27, 2016, she appeared on WWE Network's program Table for 3, along with Alundra Blayze and Ivory.
 She appeared once again on the program this time along with Candice Michelle and Michelle McCool, which aired on May 18.

 On January 28, 2018, at the Royal Rumble, Holly made a surprise entrance at number 12 during the first women's Royal Rumble match, in which she eliminated Sarah Logan before being eliminated by Michelle McCool.
 On April 6, she inducted Ivory into the WWE Hall of Fame as part of the 2018 class.
 Molly also competed in the 20-women battle royal at the first ever all women's pay-per-view, WWE Evolution.
 She returned reprising her "Mighty Molly" gimmick at the Royal Rumble on January 26, 2020, entering at number 3 before being eliminated by Bianca Belair.
 She also made an appearance on the Raw Legends Night special on January 4, 2021.

 On March 10, 2021, Holly was announced as the first inductee into the 2021 WWE Hall of Fame.
-She has since begun to work as a producer for the company.
+She has since worked as a producer for the company.

 On January 29, 2022, Mighty Molly was a surprise entrant at the Royal Rumble match but was quickly eliminated by Nikki A.S.H following a sneak attack during her entrance.